 The National Art School Fellowship acknowledges the achievements of eminent visual artists, arts administrators, writers, advocates and academics who have made outstanding contributions to the visual arts community in Australia.
 The Fellowship is an honorary award for exceptional achievement and / or service within the professional domain, awarded annually by the National Art School.

-The 2017 Fellows were honoured at a celebratory dinner on Thursday 18 May 2017, held at the National Art School in the gallery space that was once the studio of celebrated Australian sculptor and NAS teacher, Rayner Hoff within the wonderful Postgraduate Centre, opened last year.
+The 2018 Fellows were honoured at a celebratory dinner on Thursday 24 May 2018, held at the National Art School in a gallery space that was once the studio of celebrated Australian sculptor and NAS teacher, Rayner Hoff.

 Presented at the annual Graduation ceremony alongside completing Bachelor and Master of Fine Art students, the Fellowship is the School’s highest award.
 Director Steven Alderton says of the Fellows: “In recognising these two prominent alumni, we are recognising their immense contributions to Australian art.
 Their work and their careers are inspirations to our students.”